[Updated] Entries open for The Collective Pride Awards – which celebrates beauty and hair heroes

-The Collective Pride Awards, presented by the Lions Barber Collective, has launched to recognise beauty, hair and barber professionals who go above and beyond for others and their local communities, acknowledging that the industry offers way more than just personal care treatments.
+Entries are now open for The Collective Pride Awards, a new event which recognises beauty, hair and barber professionals who go above and beyond for others and their local communities, acknowledging that the industry offers way more than just personal care treatments.

 Launched by mental wellbeing and suicide prevention charity The Lions Barber Collective, the brand-new awards will recognise the hard work of unsung hair and beauty heroes (individuals and teams) in eight categories – those who not only deliver exceptional services day in, day out, but go the extra mile to help others in a time of need, genuinely making a difference to someone’s life.